Associated primes of powers of edge ideals and ear decompositions of graphs: Introduction

 \section{Introduction}

 This work is motivated by the asymptotic properties of powers of a graded ideal $Q$ in a graded algebra $S$ over a field.
-It is known that for $t$ sufficiently large, the depth of $R/Q^t$ is a constant \cite{Br2} and the Castelnuovo-Mumford regularity of $Q^t$ is a linear function \cite{CHT}, \cite{Ko}.
+It is known that for $t$ sufficiently large, the depth of $S/Q^t$ is a constant \cite{Br2} and the Castelnuovo-Mumford regularity of $Q^t$ is a linear function \cite{CHT}, \cite{Ko}.
 These results have led to recent works on the behavior of the whole functions $\depth S/Q^t$ \cite{HH} and $\reg Q^t$ \cite{EH}, \cite{EU}.
 Inevitably, one has to address the problem of estimating $\depth S/Q^t$ and $\reg Q^t$ for initial values of $t$.
 This problem is hard because there is no general approach to study a particular power $Q^t$.
-One may only hope to solve this problem for ideals which possess additional structures.
+In order to understand the general case one has to study ideals with additional structures.